Demographic history of Palestine (region): Early Islamic Period

 Urban centers continued to flourish after the Islamic conquest, but changes took place in the 9th and 10th centuries.
 According to Ellenblum, climate disasters and earthquakes in the late 10th & 11th centuries created internal chaos and famines throughout the Middle East, as well as population decline.
 Michael Ehrlich argues that the decline in urban centers likely caused local ecclesiastical administrations to weaken or disappear altogether, leaving Christians most susceptible to conversion.
 When certain urban centers collapsed, surrounding communities would have converted to Islam.
 Per Ellenblum, the eastern Galilee and central Samaria, where Jews and Samaritans were concentrated respectively, were converted rather quickly and had a Muslim or Jewish-Muslim majority by the crusader period.
 In Samaria, the sedentarization of nomadic tribes that penetrated Samaria was complemented by the mass conversion of the Samaritan population starting from the Tulunid period (884–905).
 By the 12th century, central Samaria was the only fully Islamized region in Palestine, while Christians predominated in southern Samaria, the Sinjil-Jerusalem area, the western Galilee and the Hebron Hills, which only converted in later periods.
 The introduction of Islam in the Hebron hills is archaeologically attested in Jewish villages but not Christian ones, mainly in Susya and Eshtemoa, where the local synagogues were repurposed as mosques.

 Coastal cities such as Ramla and Ascalon thrived under the Fatimids (969–1099), where many Shiite scholars sought refuge and Shiite shrines were built, and the hinterland of Ramla was predominantly Muslim when the crusaders conquered it.
 On the other hand, Sufis played an important role in the Islamization of the hinterland of Jerusalem, where they built many religious buildings during the Mamluk period, transforming the cultural landscape.
 According to Nimrod Luz, when a Sufi settled in a Christian village, the local population often converted to Islam.

+Later Islamic period

+In the 14th century, following the black death, the total population of Palestine, is estimated at 150,000, rising to an estimated 275,000 by 1800.
+The vast majority of the population during this time were Muslims and Christians, and, "A small permanent Jewish settlement existed, estimated at 7000 at the end of both the 12th and the 18th centuries, with periodical ups and downs."

-According to Reuven Atimal, conversion to Islam appears to have halted and apparently even been reversed under the Kingdom of Jerusalem (1099–1291).
-With the advent of the Ayyubids (1187–1260) and then the consequent Mamluk takeover (1260–1517), it appears that the process of religious conversion to Islam was accelerated.
+While conversion to Islam appears to have halted and apparently even been reversed under the Kingdom of Jerusalem (1099–1291), it appears the process accelerated with the advent of the Ayyubids (1187–1260) and the consequent Mamluk takeover (1260–1517).
 By the start of the Ottoman period in 1516, it is commonly thought that the Muslim majority in the country was more-or-less like that of the mid-19th century.
 Conversion among the Samaritan families of Nablus to Islam continued well into the 19th century.